ACS Extracurricular Activities

 Italian Culture Club

-The Italian Culture Club creates a great sense of community for ACS students who are passionate about Italy.
-The main purpose of the club is to engage its members in unique and fun experiences that allows them to enhance their appreciation and knowledge of the Italian cultural heritage regarded by UNESCO as World Heritage.
-The club offers many opportunities to receive CAS hours for all three strands.
-Meetings take place weekly, on Thursdays from 15:45 to 16:25.
+The Italian Culture Club aims to create a sense of community for ACS students who are passionate about Italy and want to learn more about its culture.
+The club engages its members in unique and fun experiences that allow them to enhance their appreciation and knowledge of the Italian cultural heritage.

 Keep Our Planet Alive